Tiago-Prudente/FourStore/README.md

 # FourStore
-A project in the internship to create a system for a store.
+A project at my internship to create a system for a store.

+Developed by Tiago Felix Prudente